COVID19Tracking/website/_src/about-team.md

 title: About the Team
 nav: About Us
 ---
+## History
 This project combines two initial independent efforts.
 Jeff Hammerbacher, Founder and General Partner at [Related Sciences](https://www.related.vc/), built a tracking spreadsheet.
-Separately, two journalists, Robinson Meyer and Alexis Madrigal, had built a tracker for [a story in The Atlantic](https://www.theatlantic.com/health/archive/2020/03/how-many-americans-have-been-tested-coronavirus/607597/).
-They came together March 7, and made a call for volunteers to help keep the data updated, tune processes, work on scrapers, and make a website.
+Separately, two journalists, [Robinson Meyer](https://twitter.com/yayitsrob) and [Alexis Madrigal](https://twitter.com/alexismadrigal), built a tracker for [a story in The Atlantic](https://www.theatlantic.com/health/archive/2020/03/how-many-americans-have-been-tested-coronavirus/607597/).
+The two efforts came together March 7, and made a call for volunteers to help keep the data updated, tune processes, work on scrapers, and make a website.

-The website and data are now maintained by a volunteer team of coders, journalists, data people, visualization specialists, analysts, and other people willing to help maintain this as a public resource.
-[Erin Kissane](https://twitter.com/kissane) is the managing editor.
+## Current status

+[Alexis Madrigal](https://twitter.com/alexismadrigal) continues to lead the overall project.
+Jeff Hammerbacher has returned to his work at [Related Sciences](https://www.related.vc/), we send eternal gratitude his way.
+[Erin Kissane](https://twitter.com/kissane) is our managing editor.
+Our team of volunteer data-grabbers, journalists, scientists, visualization specialists, designers, project managers, and other great people includes:

 * [Stanley Bishop](https://mltogether.la/)
 * [Kai Curry](https://github.com/webmasterkai)